Our Hill Cumorah BeginningsExamining Cumorah connections from our family archive

 During their engagement, Dorothy encouraged Ellsworth to serve a mission.
-After he departed in December 1933 to a Western States mission, there is some hint that Torleif still carried a torch for Dorothy as he sought out her company.
-Dorothy writes:
+After he departed in December 1933 to a Western States mission, there is some hint that Torleif was keen to maintain a close relationship with Dorothy as he repeatedly sought out her company.
+Dorothy wrote:

 Wednesday, January 24, 1934

-Although she didn’t attend the dance with Torleif, their close friendship often proved torturous to Ellsworth during his absence while serving as a missionary.
+Although she didn’t attend the dance with Torleif, their close friendship often proved difficult for Ellsworth during his absence while serving as a missionary.
 On a temple trip to Manti that included the Knaphus family, Dorothy played an April Fool’s joke on Ellsworth and wrote to him that she and Torleif decided on a whim to be sealed there.
-Needless to say, Ellsworth was not amused.
+Practical jokes notwithstanding, Dorothy and Ellsworth married in August 1934.

 Along with 37 other missionaries of the Easter States mission I am engaged in a special drive in the area within a 20-mile radius of Palmyra, which will continue until the dedication of the Cumorah Monument on July 21.
 We hope to do some good work by this concentration of effort, which has significance with the connection of the monument.
 We are visiting every home—rural and urban—in the section.
 Eleven of us stay together at the LDS hall in Palmyra and drive out 5 or 10 miles every morning to a rural section in which we go tracting until late afternoon, when we return.
 Our week-ends I have visited Rochester and Buffalo for publicity work.
 At Buffalo I stayed at Mary Payne Chamber’s place.
 She has three children.
 Girl 11, girl 9, and boy 7….

-Great Grandfather Hyrum Smith (center) standing at the base of the monument.
+Hyrum Smith (center) standing at the base of the monument.
 He is a first cousin once removed to Joseph Smith, and served as Torleif’s model for Joseph Smith in this panel.
 Note Hyrum Smith is a first cousin once removed to Joseph Smith Jr., not a second cousin as the caption indicates.